nic2159048/Section10-MazeGUIOutput-Start/README.md

 a base case condition.
 Think and discuss with your partner the following questions.

-What two things should be equal for you to stop the recursion?
+What two parameters should be equal for you to stop the recursion?

 Where should the base case be located in your enumerate function?

 Where should you call process?
+What should you pass process as a parameter?

 ### Part Two - Dice Introduction
 Again, we are not reading in a file from the command line, as this task does not rely on external input.
-We are creating a class that generates and prints out in ascending order all of the possible combinations of 5 six-sided dice being rolled.
+We are completing a class that generates and prints out in ascending order all of the possible combinations of 5 six-sided dice being rolled.
 The initial set of rolls outputted will be 11111 and the final set of rolls outputted will be 66666.
 This activity is very similar to the